numbas/editor-docs/source/question/reference.rst

 * In the **Statement**, the context for the question is given to the student.
 * **Parts** are where the student enters their answers.
   A question can have one or more parts, each of which is one of several types, depending on what kind of input you want from the student.
-* Finally, the optional **Advice** section can be used to give a full solution to the question, which the student can request to see if they're stuck, or once they;ve finished the exam.
+* Finally, the optional **Advice** section can be used to give a full solution to the question, which the student can request to see if they're stuck, or once they've finished the exam.

 The content in each section is generated each time the question is run, based on the question's :ref:`variables <variables>`.